piratechicken/markr-api/README.md

 - I rely on Rails active record validations to validate each record being imported
 - I save student names in addition to the other data and made these required fields
 - Therefore for a record to be valid it must have: `test_id`, `student_number`, `marks_available`, `marks_obtained`, as well as `student_first_name` and `student_last_name`
+- `test_id` and `student_number` are saved as strings to give the most flexibility (for exaple student 'numbers' are often alpha-numeric).

 ### Rejecting records
 "it's important that you reject the _entire_ document with an appropriate HTTP error"